ckmohan/oyster-tech/README.md

     Results :
         Tests run: 10, Failures: 0, Errors: 0, Skipped: 0
-- Need to change from Int to BigDecimal or Double

 - Persist oyster tap time so if the tap happens within a short time, ignore one of them (prevent double tapping)
 - Station id is a string, ideally it should be a proper ID (oversimplified)
 - Station repository is an enum, it should be a proper Entity with its respective repository and DB table (again, oversimplification for this exercise)